MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 The Tier-1 protocol consists of three interdependent components that ensure AI outputs meet scholarly and operational standards:

 *   Act As: The AI must adopt a clearly defined expert role to contextualize its output (e.g., Act as a climate policy advisor).
 This aligns the generation process with domain-specific expectations and interpretive frameworks
-*   Reference: All claims must be grounded in authoritative, verifiable sourcespreferably peer-reviewed publications, institutional reports, or timestamped documents relevant to the users domain.
+*   Reference: All claims must be grounded in authoritative, verifiable sources, preferably peer-reviewed publications, institutional reports, or timestamped documents relevant to the user's domain.
 *   Cite Sources: Every factual assertion must include traceable, properly formatted citations (e.g., APA 7th edition or discipline-specific style) to support transparency, reproducibility, and independent auditability.

 While the ARC Protocol emphasizes explicit, verifiable citation wherever possible, it also acknowledges the current architectural limitations of large language models.
-In some cases, references may be inferred through recognizable synthesis patterns rather than formally cited sources.
+Some references may be inferred through recognizable synthesis patterns rather than formally cited sources.
 As LLMs continue to evolve toward greater traceability and epistemic accountability, ARC is structured to both accommodate and guide this evolution.
-Until then, active human oversight remains indispensable to assess the credibility, relevance, and contextual fit of all referenced material.
+Until then, active human oversight remains indispensable to assess all referenced material's credibility, relevance, and contextual fit.

-This protocol is not merely a formatting standardit is a trust mechanism that enables users to evaluate credibility, challenge assumptions, and ensure contextual alignment.
-Each of the ARC pillarsAccuracy, Reliability, and Contextualityis operationalized through this three-part structure, establishing a reproducible foundation for human-AI sensemaking and responsible decision framing.
+This protocol is not merely a formatting standard; it is a trust mechanism that enables users to evaluate credibility, challenge assumptions, and ensure contextual alignment.
+Each of the ARC pillars, Accuracy, Reliability, and Contextuality, is operationalized through this three-part structure, establishing a reproducible foundation for human-AI sensemaking and responsible decision framing.

 ARCs emphasis on traceability, verifiability, and contextual oversight aligns directly with the U.S. National Institute of Standards and Technologys AI Risk Management Framework (NIST AI RMF), which identifies these features as essential to trustworthy AI.
 This compatibility positions ARC not only as a scholarly protocol but as an actionable governance model for NIST-aligned deployment.